Those who want a clear window into the health of their leopard gecko should start by monitoring their reptile’s bowel movements and poop.

 As a result, the green color of the bile colors diarrhea and comes out as green poop.

-While white and grey poop may not be concerned about, green poop is a different story.
+While white and grey poop may not be something to be concerned about, green poop is a different story.

-It will often turn green if there is something majorly wrong with your reptile.
+It will often turn green if something is majorly wrong with your reptile.

-In some cases, green stool indicates they may have some type of parasitic infection.
+In some cases, green stool indicates they may have a parasitic infection.

 Give your reptile a chance to work through the other potential causes.